redox-os/book/src/developer-faq.md

 Read some of the reasons below:

-- When developing a new operating system you can't build programs inside of it because the system interfaces are premature.
-Thus you need to build the programs from your host system to the new OS and transfer the binaries to the filesystem of the new OS.
+- When developing a new operating system you can't build applications inside of it because the system interfaces are premature.
+Thus you need to build the applications from your host system to the new OS and transfer the binaries to the filesystem of the new OS.
 - Cross-compilation reduces the porting requirements because you don't need to support the compiler of the program's programming language, the program's build system and build tools.
 You just need to port the programming language standard library (if used), program libraries or the program source code (dependency-free).
 - Some developers prefer to develop from other operating systems like Linux, MacOS, FreeBSD or Windows, the same applies for Linux where some developers write code on MacOS and test their kernel builds in a virtual machine (mostly QEMU) or real hardware.

-(Interpreted programs and scripts don't need cross-compilation but the programming language's interpreter or possible compiled dependencies needs to be ported and cross-compiled to Redox)
+(Interpreted applications and scripts don't need cross-compilation but the programming language's interpreter or possible compiled dependencies needs to be ported and cross-compiled to Redox)

 ### What are the CPU requirements of Redox?